pacogandia/touch-scroll/README.md

 - This plugin will only work for vertical-scrolling content.
 It has been designed with only this in mind to keep the library lightweight and efficient.
 - The code is based on [iScroll](https://github.com/cubiq/iscroll), but is a simpler (and more accurate) plugin for jQuery.

-Another scroll library to consider is [Scrollability](http://joehewitt.github.com/scrollability/), which, although not a jQuery plugin, is a very accurate and capable solution to the same problem.
+For a more sophisticated scrolling library, I highly recommend [Scrollability](http://joehewitt.github.com/scrollability/), which, although not a jQuery plugin, is a very accurate and capable solution to the same problem.

 ## Example